The Rhythm of Respiration

 This post originally appeared in Let’s Talk Transitions in August 2017 and we think its message is as timeless and soothing today as it was then.

-In the timeless pause immediately following a baby’s birth, the attendants wait with held breaths for the wee one to draw her first.
+In the timeless pause immediately following a baby’s birth, the attenders wait with held breath for the wee one to draw her first.
 A lusty wail signals the greedy gulping and successful filling of little lungs, and there is a collective sigh of glad relief.

 Every first breath is an inhale: a filling, a receiving.

 And every last breath is an exhale: an emptying, a releasing.

 It turns out that the four days spent in the sacred cocoon, the grace-insulated space of my mother’s dying, has become my soul’s ground zero.
 Everything that matters now was distilled there, where there was no awareness of time, worry, or fear.
 In mama’s dying place there was only family and love, friends and fellowship, gratitude and peace.

 Mine was a front row seat to mortality’s march on my mama.
 Over the course of those days her respiration went from measured and deep to raspy and shallow until it was, in the stillness at the end, merely an occasional, dainty sipping of air.
 Death chased mama’s breath up from her feet into her mouth and, finally, out of it.